beejjorgensen/bgnet/src/bgnet.md

 Well, my human friend, `tftp` and similar programs have their own protocol on top of UDP.
-For example, the tftp protocol says that for each packet that gets sent, the recipient has to send back a packet that says, "I got it!" (an "ACK" packet.)
+For example, the tftp protocol says that for each packet that gets sent, the recipient has to send back a packet that says, "I got it!" (an "ACK" packet).
 If the sender of the original packet gets no reply in, say, five seconds, he'll re-transmit the packet until he finally gets an ACK.
 This acknowledgment procedure is very important when implementing reliable `SOCK_DGRAM` applications.